MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This setting works in conjunction with:
-[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode' and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.
+[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode' and one of either the [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) or the [InternetExplorerIntegrationCloudSiteList](#internetexplorerintegrationcloudsitelist) policy where the list has at least one entry.

 The timeout behavior of this policy can be configured with the [NavigationDelayForInitialSiteListDownloadTimeout](#navigationdelayforinitialsitelistdownloadtimeout) policy.

 If you set this policy to 'All', when Microsoft Edge does not have a cached version of the Enterprise Mode Site List, tabs delay navigating until the browser has downloaded the site list.
 Sites configured to open in Internet Explorer mode by the site list will load in Internet Explorer mode, even during the initial navigation of the browser.
 Sites that cannot possibly be configured to open in Internet Explorer, such as any site with a scheme other than http:, https:, file:, or ftp: do not delay navigating and load immediately in Edge mode.

+When used in conjunction with the [InternetExplorerIntegrationCloudSiteList](#internetexplorerintegrationcloudsitelist) policy, during first launch of Microsoft Edge, there is a delay because implicit sign-in needs to finish before Microsoft Edge attempts to download the site list from the Microsoft cloud, since this requires authentication to the cloud service.

 If you set this policy to 'None' or don't configure it, when Microsoft Edge does not have a cached version of the Enterprise Mode Site List, tabs will navigate immediately, and not wait for the browser to download the Enterprise Mode Site List.
 Sites configured to open in Internet Explorer mode by the site list will open in Microsoft Edge mode until the browser has finished downloading the Enterprise Mode Site List.